solo-io/workshops/gloo-edge/README.md

 ![Bookinfo with OIDC](images/keycloak-oidc.png)

-> **Note:** Another alternative to configure JWT authentication and authorization is explained here: https://docs.solo.io/gloo-edge/latest/guides/security/auth/jwt/access_control/#secure-the-virtual-service.
-This however, requires the client to provide the JWT token (and as well store it properly into an HttpOnly cookie)
+> **Note:** Another alternative to configuring JWT authentication and authorization is explained here: https://docs.solo.io/gloo-edge/latest/guides/security/auth/jwt/access_control/#secure-the-virtual-service.
+This, however, requires the client to provide the JWT token (and as well store it properly into an HttpOnly cookie)

 The next step is to configure the authentication in the virtual service.
 For this, you will have to create a Kubernetes Secret that contains the OIDC secret: